 What is the difference between a comment and an inline-comment on a page in Confluence?

-If you have permission, you can comment on pages or blog posts.
+In Confluence, if you have permission, you can comment on pages or blog posts.
 You can share your opinion, ideas for improvements, or ask a question to collaborate further.
 There are page comments at the bottom of each page, and “inline comments”.

 With a page comment you can comment on the content of a whole page.
 Scroll down to the comment field at the bottom and type your comment in the comment field.
 You’ll see the same editor, like when editing a page.